DaveHaymes/hi-jim-canvas/README.md

-# 🎨 Hi Jim Canvas - Canvas Object Manipulation!
+# 🎨 Hi Jim Canvas - Canvas Object Manipulation

 Welcome to **Hi Jim Canvas**!
 This project showcases how to use the HTML5 Canvas element for creating interactive and dynamic text and object animations.
 It's been designed as a very basic example for my friend Jim to demonstrate some of my experience using canvas manipulation.